AdaCore/gnatcoverage/tools/gnatcov/doctemp/glossary.rst

 .. glossary::

-   simple Boolean expression
+   Simple Boolean Expression
       Boolean expression with a single operand, possibly negated.
 No binary operator.

-   complex Boolean expression
+   Complex Boolean Expression
       Boolean expression with at least two operands, where all the binary operators are defined to enforce short-circuit semantics.